jhawkins24/FairbanksPhenology/README.md

 # FairbanksPhenology
-Code associated with data from the Fairbanks Museum &amp; Planetarium &amp; the F21 Middlebury College ENVS401 class Created to improve accessibility of phenology data from the Fairbanks Museum Flower Table dataset
+Code associated with data from the Fairbanks Museum &amp; Planetarium &amp; the F21 Middlebury College ENVS401 class
+\nCreated to improve accessibility of phenology data from the Fairbanks Museum Flower Table dataset